Ian-Blanshard/MP1-Personal-Portfolio/README.md

 <br>

- * attmepted to submit form with all field filled correctly
+ * attempted to submit form with all field filled correctly
  * expected form to submit and information collected correctly
  * form submitted correctly